 A better approach to fundraising centers on meaningful engagement with donors.
 When we think of our supporters as partners instead of targets, we can build connections that not only benefit our organizations but also provide deep personal fulfillment to donors.

-Consider the Eight Steps of Effective Donor Engagement, which offer a roadmap to help you build lasting, impactful relationships:
+Consider the Six Steps of Effective Donor Engagement, which offer a roadmap to help you build lasting, impactful relationships:

 - Initial Solicitation – Transform the initial ask into an invitation to get involved.